 cmdand press Ctrl + Shift + Enter.
 It will load the elevated Command Prompt.

 - Enter the command:

-chkdsk X: /f /r /xwhile replacing X: with the drive letter.
+chkdsk /r /x E:while replacing E: with the drive letter.

 Outdated or buggy drivers responsible for managing external storage devices can also cause this error.
-Update the drivers to their latest version to avoid such issues.
-You can do so by following the instructions below:
+You need to update the drivers to their latest version to avoid such issues.

 - Open the Device Manager.

 - Expand Disk drives and right-click on your external drive.

 - Click Search automatically for drivers.